youssefezzat304/Ploxy/README.md

 1. **Python Implementation (Part I)** : A tree-walk interpreter for the Lox language, following the first part of the book.
 This serves as an accessible and concise implementation.
 2. **C++ Implementation (Part II)** : A high-performance bytecode interpreter for Lox, built during the second part of the book.

+# Conventions

+* The double underscore `__` signifies that the method is private and meant for use only within its own class.